elementh/dotfiles/README.md

 # dotfiles
 :cyclone: My dotfiles &lt;3

-A copy of my dotfiles for zsh and git.
+A copy of my dotfiles for zsh, git, alacritty, and more.

 ## License

 The MIT License (MIT)

-Copyright (c) 2016 <a href="http://lucasmarino.me">Lucas Maximiliano Marino</a>
+Copyright (c) 2021 <a href="http://lucasmarino.me">Lucas Maximiliano Marino</a>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal